Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-Why Does Maine Need a State-Mandated Retirement Program?
+Why Does Maine Need a Retirement Savings Program?

-The Maine legislation, designed to help address the growing retirement crisis in the United States where near-retirement households have a median retirement account balance of $14,5001, went a step further than most states.
-The Maine program would allow individual contractors and the self-employed to participate.
+The Maine law, designed to help address the growing retirement crisis in the United States where near-retirement households have a median retirement account balance of $14,5001, went a step further than most states.
+The Maine retirement savings plan would allow individual contractors and the self-employed to participate.

 This is particularly important in Maine where unincorporated self-employment (as a percent of total employment) is above the national rate, according to the Maine Department of Labor.
 At one point less than a decade ago, the self-employment rate in Maine was 3 percent higher than the national rate.
 Nearly 70,000 individuals describe themselves as self-employed in Maine.

-The Maine program also will offer employers a key recruitment and retention tool, a major plus in a tight labor market.
+The Maine state retirement system also will offer employers a key recruitment and retention tool, a major plus in a tight labor market.

-A covered employee is anyone 18 years of age or older who is employed by a covered employer and who has taxable wages in Maine.
-This may include part-time and seasonal employees, although there are exceptions.
+A covered employee is anyone 18 years of age or older who has been employed for at least 120 days by a covered employer, and has and who has taxable wages in Maine.
+This may include full-time, part-time, and per diem employees, although there are exceptions.

-What Covered Employers Should Know About the Maine Program
+What Covered Employers Should Know About MERIT in Maine

-Covered employers will be required to automatically enroll employees in the workplace plan and at regular intervals re-enroll them if they have opted out.
+Covered employers will be required to enroll employees automatically in the workplace retirement savings plan and re-enroll them annually if they opt out.
 Employers also cannot match contributions in the plan.

-Employers can opt out of offering the Maine program if they offer their own employer-sponsored retirement plan.
+Employers can satisfy the mandate in Maine if they offer their own employer-sponsored retirement plan.

 There are penalties for employer noncompliance regarding registration, including: